University of Bristol Archery

 The point of the course is to teach you to shoot safely in a club setting and at a competition.
 By the end of the course, you should be able to shoot a competition-style round, fill out a score sheet, and know how to set up and pack down the equipment.

-In the first session, you will learn the key safety information and learn to shoot your first arrows.
+In the first beginners' only session, you will learn the key safety information and learn to shoot your first arrows.
 This session can be quite slow as there's a lot of information to take on, and we'll need to make sure that everyone is kitted out correctly and safely.
 You'll be put into small groups where you'll take it in turns to get some one to one coaching.

 If, at any point, you want something explained again (or you simply want more details on something) please don't hesitate to ask a coach; they'll be more than happy to go through it with you.